j1nz/content-cache/README.md

     // $cacheService->cache return a json
     $contentArrayCache = $cacheService->cacheArray($request, function() {
+        // add salt to path contains cached file
+        // this is optional
+        $cacheProvider->setSalt('abc');

         // This function will run when $content is null on server
         // TODO something